 This financial report is designed to provide our citizens, taxpayers, parents, investors, and creditors with a general overview of the District's finances and to show the District's accountability for the money it receives.
-If you have questions regarding this report or need additional financial information, contact Denice LaCroix, Supervisor of Business Services, Millbrae School District, 555 Richmond Drive, Millbrae, CA 94030 or via email at dlacroix@millbraesd.org.
+If you have questions regarding this report or need additional financial information, contact Dr. Conny Santa Cruz, Chief Business Official, Millbrae School District, 555 Richmond Drive, Millbrae, CA 94030 or via email at drsantacruz@millbraesd.org